deepking/nevernote/js.md

 // less than
 console.log(5 < 8);

-// greater than or equas
+// greater than or equal
 console.log(5 >= 5);

 // less than or equal